 They immediately looked up the condition on the internet and at first found only very out-dated information which gave a very negative prognosis.
 After finding a medical journal search engine, they finally discovered information on treatments available: a heart transplant or a 3-stage surgical procedure which reroutes the body's circulation so that the body can function utilizing only two of the heart's four chambers.
 They opted for the latter and researched hospitals and surgeons who specialized in that surgery.

 Their son, Braedon, was born in 2000 and underwent his first surgery at one week old, the second at six months of age, and the third stage just before his second birthday.
-Today, he is doing very well and is a very happy, active child.
+Today, he is doing very well and is a very happy, active young adult.

-To help other parents find information on HLHS more easily, Debbie created the HLHS information website and is contacted by people all over the world.
+To help other parents find information on HLHS more easily, Debbie created the HLHS information website and has been contacted by people all over the world.
 Fortunately, there is now better and more positive information on the internet.
 However, some parents still receive outdated information.
 Debbie has worked with physicians and to help improve information given to parents to ensure that they make informed decisions for their child.
 See our publications page for more information.

 California Heart Connection Policies:

 PURPOSE: This website is intended for those affected by congenital heart defects and medical professionals to promote better communication and better outcomes for patients.
 The website and materials are available free of charge.
 CHDResources.org is a service of California Heart Connection, a 501(c)3 organization which is run solely by volunteers and does not charge a membership fee.
 The organization exists due to individual and corporate donations and occasional grants from private companies.
 The site contains no advertising.